Marianna Patat

 Biography

 Marianna is a LISS-DTP funded PhD candidate in the Department of War Studies.
-Her research looks at global histories and geographies of mobility control, with a particular focus on the politics of death and abandonment in contemporary sea-crossings and shipwrecks in the Mediterranean.
+Her research looks at global histories and geographies of mobility control, with a particular focus on the politics of death and abandonment in contemporary sea-crossings and border deaths at sea in the Mediterranean.

-Marianna holds a BA in Political and Social Sciences from Sciences Po Paris (Nancy campus), where for her third year, she read Italian, German, and Spanish at the Modern and Medieval Languages Department at the University of Cambridge.
+Marianna holds a BA in Political and Social Sciences from Sciences Po Paris (Nancy campus).
+During her third year, she read Italian, German, and Spanish at the Modern and Medieval Languages Department at the University of Cambridge.
 Marianna then completed an MSc in International Relations (Research) at LSE and an MA in International Conflict Studies at King’s.

 Research Interests

-- Migration, bordering, and colonial histories and geographies in the Mediterranean
+Forced migration, bordering, and histories and geographies of mobility control in the Mediterranean

 Thesis title